ethereum/remix-ide/docs/file_explorer.md

 Publish to Gist
 ---------------

 The icon (marked **G.** above) publishes all files from the current Workspace to a gist.
 Only file in the root of **browser** will be published.
-Files in subfolders will not be publish to the Gist.
+Files in subfolders will not be published to the Gist.

 Gist API **requires** users to be authenticated to be able to publish a gist.